 consciousness, all those that began

-life because of and after the Originator, and if we understand that Jesus as
+life because of and subsequent to the Originator, and if we understand that Jesus as

 the Originator of all things put

-his very existence into the hands of this agency; then we can see the
+his very existence into the hands of this created agency; then we can see the

 magnificence of HIS faith in his creation, his family, his sons and